Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 Configuring snmpd on Linux with the latest version of the protocol is slightly more complex than with the previous ones.
 To start, the configuration files are now two: not just /etc/snmp/snmpd.conf, but also /var/lib/net-snmp/snmpd.conf.
 Luckily, the net-snmp package comes with a command helper, net-snmp-create-v3-user, to configure the user under which the SNMP Linux server will run.

-Make sure to stop the daemon and create the SNMP user with:
+Make sure to stop the daemon and create the SNMP user with the following example:

 $ net-snmp-create-v3-user